 The division Theoretical Physics of Living Matter of the Institute of Biological Information Processing employs theory, modelling, and large-scale simulations to study and understand the structure, self-assembly, and dynamics of complex fluids, active soft matter, and living matter – on the basis of physical principles.
 The focus is on the investigation of systems far from thermal equilibrium, in particular the collective behavior of mesoscopic self-propelled objects as well as the flow behavior of biofluids.

-G. Gompper, R. G. Winkler, and J. Elgeti have a long-standing experience in modeling and simulations of individual microswimmers – bacteria, sperm, algae – and coarse-grained agents – active Brownian particles and squirmers –, and in the study of their collective behavior.
+G. Gompper, R. G. Winkler, D. A. Fedosov, and J. Elgeti have a long-standing experience in modeling and simulations of individual microswimmers – bacteria, sperm, algae – and coarse-grained agents – active Brownian particles and squirmers –, and in the study of their collective behavior.

 Universitat Illes Balears